The Cricket Yorkshire 50 is a shortlist compiled every year celebrating those who contribute to recreational cricket here in Yorkshire.

 Before you go – Big news coming!

-I’m working on a project to help cricket clubs raise money that will be released in the next month – if you want to hear about it first, add your email below!
+I’m working on a project to help cricket clubs raise money that will be released in Spring 2021 – if you want to hear about it first, add your email below!

 You’ll also receive exclusive updates, offers and articles, usually every fortnight.
 (You can unsubscribe at any time).